metricationmatters/research/proposals/AreaAndVolume.md

 Advantages
 ==========

 1. Gives names to the "square meter" and "cubic meter" units.
-Names are powerful and simplify the notation, thinking about, and being able to say it.
+Names are powerful and simplify the notation, thinking about, and expression of the associated numbers and units.
 2. Follows the normal SI rules for numbers, prefixes, and unit names and notation.
 3. Single syllable.
 4. Gives names and notation to sections of the table that currently don't have a name when using the normal SI notation with "X square Ym", X is a number between 1 - 999 and Y is some prefix.